artiebits.com

 Home team win rates

-As we can see, the win rates are relatively stable across seasons (except for the current one): home team wins about 45% of the time, draws occur around 25% of the time, and the away team wins about 30% of the time.
-This is known as home-field advantage, a factor we want to include in our formula, along with the team’s attack strength and the opponent’s defence strength.
+As we can see in the plot, win rates are quite stable across seasons (except possibly the most recent incomplete one): home team wins around 45% of the time, draws occur about 25%, and away team wins roughly 30%.
+This home-field advantage is a factor we want to incorporate into our model, along with each team’s attacking and defensive strengths.

 HomeAwayHomeGoalsAwayGoals